wanchic/rails_4gl/README.md

 # Rails 4GL

-This is add-on gem to rails to implment 4th generational language programming
+This is add-on gem to rails to implement 4th generational language programming

 ## Installation